Dyalog/dyalog-jupyter-kernel/README.md

 1. [Install Dyalog APL](https://www.dyalog.com/download-zone.htm) version 15.0 or later.
 1. Install Python 3 and Jupyter as follows:
-   On any platform, you can just install [Anaconda](https://www.anaconda.com/download/) (Python 3.X version)
+   On any platform, you can install [Anaconda](https://www.anaconda.com/download/) (Python 3.X version)
    On Debian-based Linux systems you may instead do `sudo apt-get install jupyter-notebook`
 1. Download this repository as a zip: Click [here](https://github.com/Dyalog/dyalog-jupyter-kernel/archive/master.zip) to do so.
 1. After downloading, extract the contents and open the *dyalog-jupyter-kernel-master* directory.
 1. Run the following:
+   Windows: `install.bat`
    Linux and macOS: `install.sh`
-   Windows: `install.bat`

 ### APL keyboard and language bar

 A zero footprint in-browser language bar, key-bindings, and character compositions is available using [a bookmarklet](https://abrudz.github.io/lb/apl).
-After installation, launch a Jupiter notebook and then click on the bookmarklet.
+After installation, launch a Jupyter notebook and then click on the bookmarklet.

 ## Running

+Jupyter Notebook uses a web interface.
+It has a drop-down button labeled *New* where you can choose to create a new Dyalog APL notebook.
+You can also navigate to and click on any existing notebook (a file with the `.ipynb` extension) to open it.
+To start a web server and try to point your web browser at it, proceed as follows:

 ### Windows
 1. Open *Jupyter Notebook* from the Start menu

 This will start a web server and try to point your web browser at it.
 From the web interface you can use the *New* drop-down to create a new Dyalog APL notebook, or navigate to and click on any existing notebook (a file with the `.ipynb` extension) to open it.
+This interface is started as follows:

 ### Linux
 1. Open a terminal window
 1. Optionally change directory (`cd mydirectory`) to where you want to place new notebooks or load notebooks from (or a parent directory thereof).
 1. Run `jupyter-notebook`.

-This will start a web server and try to point your web browser at it.
-From the web interface you can use the *New* drop-down to create a new Dyalog APL notebook, or navigate to and click on any existing notebook (a file with the `.ipynb` extension) to open it.

 ### Troubleshooting